 Building on these real-world stories, the specific docking problems tend to vary by brand and docking technology.

-Docking problems are not limited to one specific brand.
-Users of Roomba, Roborock, Shark, and Dyson robot vacuums often report similar issues, though the causes vary depending on the docking technology each brand uses.
-Here is a closer look at common cases and how they compare to the advanced docking performance of Narwal Flow.
+Docking problems are not unique to one brand.
+Users of Roomba, Roborock, Shark, and Dyson robot vacuums often report similar issues, though the causes vary depending on each brand’s docking and navigation technology.
+Below is a closer look at common problems by brand — and how Narwal Flow compares in docking accuracy and reliability.

-Roomba relies heavily on infrared signals between the robot and its docking station.
-When the infrared signal is blocked by furniture or the dock is placed in a narrow hallway, many users report that the Roomba keeps searching for home but never manages to dock.
-The typical fix is to relocate the dock to an open, well-lit area.
+Roomba relies on infrared signals between the robot and its docking station.
+When the signal is blocked by furniture or the dock is placed in a narrow hallway, Roomba may keep searching for home without successfully docking.
+This issue appears frequently in searches for “roomba not returning to base” and “roomba can’t find home.”

-Narwal Flow is designed to prevent such problems with a powerful 6400mAh battery, OTA firmware updates, and an adaptive AI system that ensures consistent docking reliability over time.
+Narwal Flow Advantage: Powered by a 6400mAh battery and OTA firmware updates, Narwal Flow maintains consistent docking reliability over time.

 Summary Table